-Even if there is no reasonable suspicion for child abuse, it is still important to monitor the student's overall well-being because it may also indicate if further assistance is needed, or mandated reporting must be followed.
+Even if there is no reasonable suspicion for child abuse, it is still important to monitor the student's overall well-being.
+Ongoing communication with the student can also indicate if further assistance is needed, or mandated reporting procedures must be followed.
+This is an opportunity to become familiar with and use the procedures, policies, and resources at your work site.